This topic explains the concepts that are used in TraceView.

 Set TMF Search Path and Select TMF Files Options

-TraceView supports both methods:
+TraceView supports two methods:

 Use the Set TMF Search Path option when you are not sure which TMF files to use for the trace provider.
 TraceView searches all of the TMF files in the specified directory and matches the message GUID of the message that is generated to the name of the TMF file.
 The TMF files must be located in the specified directory.
 TraceView does not search recursively.